Rates, discounts and monetary transactions

 300

-Appointment of a supervisor, job description and powers Testator
+Appointing a supervisor, task description and powers.
+Testator

 200